Everyone has questions.

 Mac HD/Users/*YOUR USERNAME*/Library/Audio/Presets/u-he/Diva/

 Mac HD/Users/*YOUR USERNAME*/Library/ by default.
-Should you not be able to find it in the Finder, please follow these steps:
+Should you not be able to locate it in Finder, please follow these steps.

 » Using the products / how-to